tmaybe/dev.socrata.com/docs/queries/order.md

 - /docs/queries/
 parents:
 - Queries using SODA

+type: parameter
+param: "$order"
+in_query: ORDER BY
+default: Unspecified order
+description: "Column to order results on, similar to ORDER BY in SQL"
+data_type: string
+order: 3
 ---

 The `$order` parameter determines how the results should be sorted, using the values from the specified columns, similar to a SQL `ORDER BY`.
 Sorting can be performed in either ascending or descending order, the default being ascending, but you can also reverse the order with `DESC`.